 Upon completion of each academic year students are invited to participate in a detailed online evaluation survey of College programmes and services experienced by students over the year.
-This survey addresses the following areas of College programmes and services: Overall College administered using Survey Monkey online surveying tools and participation is on a voluntary basis.
+This survey addresses the following areas of College programmes and services: Overall College Experience; Learning Materials; Student Supports & Tutorials; Online Learning & Activities; Assessment & Feedback; Professional Development; College Administration.
+These surveys are also administered using Survey Monkey online surveying tools and participation is on a voluntary basis.
+The identities of respondents are protected in all publications of survey results, which are shared immediately on MyOTC following completion of the survey.